 Fly Fishing San Joaquin River

 The South fork is the largest arm of the San Joaquin.
 It also has been dammed, channeled and piped for power purposes, but still provides great fishing; both below and above the Florence Lake & Edison Lake.
+In addition to trout, Fall-run chinook salmon can still be found in the lower part of the San Joaquin River.

 The main river above Mammoth Pool is rarely fishable before September due to high flows.
-Again, no road access here and what trails are available are long and steep.
-Far Northwest of here, the San Joaquin river and the Sacramento river converge in the Sacramento-San Joaquin Delta, and eventually drain into the San Francisco Bay.
+Again, no road access here, and what trails are available are long and steep.
+Far Northwest of here, the San Joaquin River and the Sacramento River converge in the Sacramento-San Joaquin Delta and eventually drain into the San Francisco Bay.

 Interested in Yosemite fly fishing?
 Read our guide here!